 Please check rates and details directly with the companies in question if you need more recent info.

-The cave entrance is a nice builing with a tower, built of rocks.
-It was obviously once a part of the castle, maybe storage room, barn or stable.
-Now it is completely renovated and serves as a speleologic museum.
+The cave entrance is a nice building with a tower, built of rocks.
+It was obviously once a part of the castle, maybe a storage room, barn or stable.
+Now it is completely renovated and serves as a speleological museum.
 The ground floor is dedicated to gypsum karst, speleology and geology of the area.
 The upper floor is an exhibition about bats, showing their live, breeding and death, their sonar system and the anatomy of their wings.
 The whole exhibition is completed by two multimedia systems with huge trackballs for children to explore.
 A very nice exhibition, but unfortunately only in Italian.

 The visitors are equipped with helmets and electric torches, and the tour starts.
 The helmets are not really necessary, as there are only two or three a little low places.
 Most of the cave is pretty high and narrow.
 The electric torches are absolutely necessary.
 The cave has no light at all, and people who feel uncomphortable with this should relinquish this tour.
 But other things are not so obvious and should be noted: the floor is often a little wet, dirty and slippery.
 Good shoes are essential.
 And the cave is rather cool, so shorts and a tee are not enough.
-The path goes uphill all the time, and you get warm by the walking.
-But a sweater and long trousers are recommended.
+The path goes uphill all the time, and you get warm by the walking, but a sweater and long trousers are recommended.

 Now we leave the entrance through the back door and follow the path through a rain forest, a damp and warm forest which even houses lianas.
 The guide tells, the young lianas can be eaten.
 After some more stops and explanations we reach the lower end of the cave.
 The is the exit of the cave river and secluded between rocks and trees.
 This point is the coldest point of the tour with about 8 °C. It seems the cave gets warmer from the lower to the higher entrance.
 Soon after the cave entrance the temperature is 12 °C and this still rises to 14 °C at the upper end.

 Now we enter the cave.
-The low ceiling is aboout the lowest point of the cave, there are two more, but they are about the same or higher.
-We now follow the mostly dry bed of the cave river, always on a small path about 30cm higher than the river bed.
-Sometimes is still wet and slippery with mud.
-Only in the last part the river vanishes and we ascend on a dry path on cave debris.
+The low ceiling is the lowest section of the cave, there are two more, but they have either at the same height or higher.
+We now follow the mostly dry bed of the cave river, always on a small path about 30 cm higher than the river bed.
+Sometimes the path is wet and slippery with mud.
+Only in the last part the river vanishes, and we ascend on a dry path on cave debris.
 A very interesting part, for some visitors funny and for some cruel, is extremely narrow.
 The whole cave is only 40 cm wide and snakes uphill.
 And this part lasts for several meters.
 Many children like this part most.

 The last part is the area where the pipistrelle (bats) live.
 It is called a nursery because the cave houses mothers and children, no male adults.
 Visitors are asked to turn off their lights for this section to keep the impact as low as possible.
 Many cave spiders on the floor wait for prey, like insects thrown away by the bats, or even dead bat children falling on the ground.
-Soon after we leave this area the typical smell of the bat guano end.
-A last dry part of the cave goes up steep to the upper entrance.
-Impressive cliffs are right above this entrance.
-And the castle sitts right on top of it.
+Soon after we have left this area the typical stench of the bat guano ends.
+A last dry part of the cave goes up quite steep to the upper entrance.
+Impressive cliffs are above this entrance, and the castle sits right on top of it.
 A small chamber beneath the cave entrance was used for a mill, obviously driven by a donkey.
 Rooms to store the grain were partly cut into the soft anhydrite and then closed by walls.